prasanthtp/ReckonDotNet/README.md

 **************************************************************************************************
 Solution
 ---------
-Set Test2 as startup project Run the console application All unit tests are in Test2.Tests public method named “Find” is in Test2.Classes - > SubString.cs file
+Set Test2 as startup project Run the console application.

+All unit tests are in Test2.Tests.

+public method named “Find” is in Test2.Classes - > SubString.cs file.